-Telltale Games' downfall ended up being their inability to realize that there can be too much of a good thing.
-The success of that first Walking Dead game led to them pumping out as many games in the same style, which placed a burden on the developers working on the games, over-saturated a genre that Telltale had created and had almost complete control of, and pushed them away from their older style of more straightforward adventure games that, while not pulling in as much as the first Walking Dead, consistently made the studio money.
-Several of these games were well-received (though a good deal more had mixed reception), but critics agreed that Telltale never managed to recapture the magic of that first Walking Dead game.
+Telltale Games' downfall came down to oversaturating their market.
+The success of that first Walking Dead game led to them pumping out as many games in the same style, which placed a burden on the developers working on the games, oversaturated a genre that Telltale had created and had almost complete control of, and pushed them away from their older style of more straightforward adventure games that, while not pulling in as much as the first Walking Dead, consistently made the studio money.
+Several of these games were well-received (though a good deal more had mixed reception), but critics agreed that Telltale never managed to recapture the magic of The Walking Dead's first season.

 On September 21, 2018, it was revealed that Telltale Games had undergone a major downsizing, reducing their numbers to a skeleton crew of 25 working on a Minecraft project for Netflix, resulting in the cancellation of all their announced upcoming projects, and with The Walking Dead's final season being finished by Skybound Entertainment, Robert Kirkman's production company.
 By November, however, the remaining Telltale staff were let go, and Telltale entered into assignment proceedings to liquidate all of its assets to creditors, effectively dissolving the entire studio.
 As a result of the proceedings, some of Telltale's games were pulled from online services such as Steam.